krumbunny/sapfest.org/info/press.md

 will be held on June 7, 2014, from 10 a.m. to 5 p.m..
 The festival benefits St. Anthony Park’s beautiful Carnegie Library and funds the branch’s Summer Reading Program.
-The free, outdoor show features 72 artists, delicious food, live music, a book sale and several art activities for children and adults.
+The free outdoor show is located at the intersection of Como and Carter Avenues in St. Paul and features over 70 artists, delicious food, live music, a book sale, several art activities for children and adults, and other fun activities for all.

 - What: St. Anthony Park Arts Festival
 - Cost: Free admission, free activities